 GeneCards Summary for CABP1 Gene

 CABP1 (Calcium Binding Protein 1) is a Protein Coding gene.
+Diseases associated with CABP1 include Amebiasis.
 Among its related pathways are Visual Cycle in Retinal Rods.
-GO annotations related to this gene include calcium ion binding and protein domain specific binding.
+Gene Ontology (GO) annotations related to this gene include calcium ion binding and protein domain specific binding.
 An important paralog of this gene is CABP2.

 UniProtKB/Swiss-Prot for CABP1 Gene

 Modulates calcium-dependent activity of inositol 1,4,5-triphosphate receptors (ITPRs).
 Inhibits agonist-induced intracellular calcium signaling.
 Enhances inactivation and does not support calcium-dependent facilitation of voltage-dependent P/Q-type calcium channels.
 Causes calcium-dependent facilitation and inhibits inactivation of L-type calcium channels by binding to the same sites as calmodulin in the C-terminal domain of CACNA1C, but resulting in an opposit effects on channel function.
 Suppresses the calcium-dependent inactivation of CACNA1D (By similarity).
 Inhibits TRPC5 channels.
 Prevents NMDA receptor-induced cellular degeneration (By similarity).